Dragon fruit wine is a light, fruity, refreshing wine that can also be used as a great sweet dessert wine. Here I thought you'd give it a try.

 Here you see we don't use any additional yeast or yeast activator.
 But we'll be harnessing the microbes that are already existent on the dragon fruits and the air around.

-Choose ripe or slightly over-ripe dragon fruits for best results.
-When cutting open the fruits, the just fills the air.
+You can choose ripe or slightly over-ripe dragon fruits for best results.
+When cutting open the fruits, the aroma just fills the air.

 As an extra touch, you could use brown sugar or mineral salt.
 As they have not been highly processed, they still contain some minerals which are good food sources for the microbes.

-A clean, chlorine-free water source will also make for a great-tasting wine at the end.
+A clean, chlorine-free soft water source will also make for a great-tasting wine at the end.

-If we cut the dragon fruit into pieces and throw them into our mix, wine can still be made; however, the goodness in the center of the piece may not get all extracted out (for bigger pieces with little surface area), leaving something left for us.
+One way of prepping the dragon fruit is to cut it into pieces.
+If we cut the dragon fruit into pieces and throw them into our mix, wine can still be made; however, the goodness in the center of the piece may not get all extracted out (for bigger pieces with little surface area).

-If we blend the fruits using a blender and use it , wine again can still be made; however, the pulp will remain in our end product.
-It is not big problem as you can totally filter it out later.
+The other way is to blend the fruit.
+If we blend the fruits using a blender, wine again can still be made; however, a lot of pulp will remain in our end product.
+It may not be big problem though as you can totally filter it out later.

 With about 1.5 kg of dragon fruits, you'll get about 800 ml of juice.